 - You will need to know which countries you plan on visiting during your trip so that the doctor can tell you which diseases you will be at risk for.

 - The institute closes at lunchtime for one hour between noon and 1pm so time your visit accordingly.

-– You will need to wait for 15 minutes to ensure that you do not have an allergic reaction to the vaccine and after that you will be good to go.
+- You will need to wait for 15 minutes after your vaccination.
+This is to ensure you don’t have an allergic reaction to the vaccine.
+After that you will be good to go.

 - Your arm might feel a little sore afterwards, so take it easy and get lots of rest that evening.

 - If you have time, check out the snake farm directly behind the building.
 There are some pretty amazing snakes including huge pythons!